-But just look at the name, pesto.
-It comes from the Italian verb pestare, which means to crush or mash.
-A mortar and pestle can crush and mash (just look at that word pestle, too!), but a food processor chops and minces.
+But just look at the name: pesto.
+It's related to the Italian verb pestare, which means to crush or mash.
+A mortar and pestle can crush and mash (look at that word pestle, too!), but a food processor chops and minces.
 Is this an acceptable shortcut?
 Two side-by-side batches would reveal all.

 Then I added the basil and pulsed it until it was finely minced.